Saturday, January 21, 2023

 When do you think the police will intervene?

-Might Thomas Dudley ask his potential lawyers "Is Eating People Wrong?"
+Is it insane to ask lawyers "Is Eating People Wrong?"

-I hope everyone is excited for next Monday's role play experience which is intended to focus on defenses (and especially necessity and duress) in Oliwood under the (unique) terms and structure used by the Model Penal Code.
+I hope everyone is excited for Thursday's role play, which is intended to focus on defenses (and especially necessity and duress) in Oliwood under the unique provisions of the Model Penal Code.
 The lawyers (and the rest of the class) can prepare adequately by just reviewing the MPC doctrine and the facts of the Dudley & Stephens case.
-But anyone deeply interesting in learning a lot more about Thomas Dudley and his travails should check out this Wikipedia page on the Dudley and Stephens case and some of the links therein.
+But anyone deeply interesting in learning a lot more should check out this Wikipedia page on the Dudley and Stephens case and some of the links therein.
 That page provides this accounting of the activities that led to a criminal prosecution:

 Drawing lots in order to choose a sacrificial victim who would die to feed the others was possibly first discussed on 16 or 17 July, and debate seems to have intensified on 21 July but without resolution.
 On 23 or 24 July, with Parker probably in a coma, Dudley told the others that it was better that one of them die so that the others survive and that they should draw lots.
 Brooks refused.
 That night, Dudley again raised the matter with Stephens pointing out that Parker was probably dying and that he and Stephens had wives and families.
 They agreed to leave the matter until the morning.